smuellerDD/acvpproxy/README.md

 module with all permutations of oe/vendor/module_info definitions that it finds.

+### Operational Environment Configuration

+The definition of operational environments allows the following different
+schemes:

+* The simple configuration allows defining all information in a flat JSON structure.
+This allows a fast specification of all settings.
+Yet, it is very limited and inflexible: The use of the simple configuration is only appropriate if the IUT has exactly one software dependency and one hardware dependency.

+* The complex configuration allows defining arbitrary number of dependencies and supports different types of dependencies.

+It is not permissible to mix-n-match both types of configurations in one OE configuration file.
+Yet, it is permissible to have multiple OE configuration files where one configuration file contains the simple and another the complex configuration approach.

+#### Simple Operational Environment Configuration

 The JSON files in the `oe` directory must contain the following JSON keywords:

 * `oeEnvName`: Name of the operation environment (such as operating system and